 BECOME A PATIENT IN OHIO

-You must have established and maintain a bona fide physician-patient relationship with a recommending physician, who will submit a complete patient registration to the state.
+- You must have established and maintained a bona fide physician-patient relationship with a recommending physician, who will submit a complete patient registration to the state.

 Where to start

 Your doctor must have taken two hours of continuing medical education (CME) classes to recommend medical marijuana and ensure you a spot on the registry.

 If your doctor is interested but hasn’t taken the classes, the Ohio State Medical Association’s website lists certified course providers for the annual CME hours, as well as the required certification forms.

 If your doctor isn’t interested in recommending, check the Ohio Medical Marijuana Control Program’s Physician Page for recommending physicians in your area.
 You’ll need to establish a doctor-patient relationship with a state-certified practitioner to qualify for an ID card.